menix-os/menix/README.md

 # Menix

-Menix is a lightweight and modular Unix-like kernel targeting modern 64-bit devices.
+Menix is a lightweight Unix-like microkernel targeting modern 64-bit devices.

 > [!IMPORTANT]
 > Please note that this project is a work in progress.